AKA how to be worth more than a dime

 The five functions of a high-performing team

 The team, while talented, is dysfunctional.
-The book describes five ares where a team needs to thrive in order to be successful, each building on each other.
+The book describes five areas where a team needs to thrive in order to be successful, each building on each other.

 Trust